Board members will be voted on at the Annual Meeting on March 17th, 2025

 Why do you want to serve on the MRPA Board of Directors?

 I would like to serve on the board to support the MRPA community.
 The board is responsible for keeping the organization moving forward and dynamic.
-I would be eager to continue to be a part of this group that has such a positive influence on the professional development of the parks and recreation profession.
+I would be eager to join this group that has such a positive influence on the professional development of the parks and recreation profession.

 In your view, what is the primary purpose of the association?